29 things you didn't know you could do in America's national parks

 Watch wild, swimming horses in Maryland and Virginia

-Eagles, bison and bears are among the more well-known wildlife you can spot in America's national parks but did you know there are also wild horses?
-On Assateague Island National Seashore, around 150 feral horses (meaning they're descended from domesticated animals) roam free.
-You can observe them from a distance (and definitely don't feed them, it could seriously harm their health), and once a year watch them swim during the Chincoteague Wild Pony Swim.
+Eagles, bison and bears are among the better-known wildlife you can spot in America's national parks, but did you know there are also wild horses?
+On Assateague Island National Seashore, around 150 feral horses (they're 'feral' rather than 'wild' because they're descended from domesticated animals) roam free.
+You can observe them from a distance (definitely don't feed them, it could seriously harm their health), and once a year watch them swim during the Chincoteague Wild Pony Swim.

-Some people visit national parks to find gorgeous landscapes, intriguing history and exciting wildlife.
-But if you're looking for something more profound, book onto a Balanced Rock retreat.
-Their yoga programs involve plenty of trekking, meditating and stretching in the great alpine outdoors of Yosemite National Park, and are occasionally paired with creative activities like writing.
+Most people visit national parks to find gorgeous landscapes, intriguing history and exciting wildlife.
+'Relaxing' is rarely the goal, but if you're looking for something more reflective, book onto a Balanced Rock retreat.
+Their yoga programmes involve plenty of trekking, meditating and stretching in the great alpine outdoors of Yosemite National Park, and are occasionally paired with creative activities like writing.

 Camp near America's deepest lake in Oregon